skryv/external-documentation/docs/getting-started/your-1st-application.md

 ![Image](../_media/studio-form-complete.png)

-To add more detailed information, click on one of the items to take you to the details.
+To add more detailed information, click on one of the items to take you to the properties.

 ?> For each of these fields, define at least the key